Nikhil-Reddy-Karukonda/webapp/README.md

 ![AWS](https://img.shields.io/badge/AWS-Cloud%20Computing-orange) ![Node.js](https://img.shields.io/badge/Node.js-Backend-blue) ![Pulumi](https://img.shields.io/badge/IAC-Pulumi-green) ![CI/CD](https://img.shields.io/badge/GitHub%20Actions-CI%2FCD-yellowgreen) ![Serverless](https://img.shields.io/badge/Serverless-Architecture-blue)

 ## Overview
 The Assignments Tracker is an application designed for streamlined assignment submissions.
-It emphasizes a secure, reliable, scalable, and highly available architecture on AWS, offering optimal performance for educational institutions and learners.
+A Secure, Scalable, and Automated Solution empowering educational institutions and learners with a reliable, highly available AWS-based assignment tracking and management solution.

+## Workflow

+1. **Assignment Submission** :inbox_tray:
+   - Upon submission, a message payload is published to an SNS Topic.

+2. **SNS Topic Trigger** :bell:
+   - This triggers a Lambda function.

+3. **Lambda Function Activities** :zap:
+   - **Downloading ZIP File**: The Lambda function downloads a ZIP file from the provided Payload URL.
+   - **Uploading to S3**: The content is then uploaded to S3, maintaining a specific folder structure.
+   - **Email Notification**: Depending on the success or failure of the submission, an email notification is sent to the user.
+   - **DynamoDB Tracking**: For enhanced tracking and auditability, submission details are logged in a DynamoDB table.

 ### Repositories
 - Web Application: [GitHub - Webapp](https://github.com/Nikhil-Reddy-Karukonda/webapp)